 We believe that any case can be won, however unpromising it may appear.
 Some cases can be dropped and some can be thrown out, but in reality many go the full distance.

 Above all, we understand that the most important person in your case is you.
 Success in a criminal case is about many things – the evidence, the witnesses, the arguments and the law, but ultimately it is about you: the client.
-Your story must be heard and you must be ready to tell it.
+In 95% of cases your story needs to be heard, and you must be ready to tell it.